mui/material-ui/docs/src/pages/getting-started/faq/faq.md

 [Style Library Interoperability](/guides/interoperability/) section, where we show how simple it is to restyle Material-UI components with alternative style libraries.

-## When should I use inline-style vs CSS?
+## When should I use inline-style vs. CSS?

-As a rule of thumb, only use inline-style for dynamic style properties.
+As a rule of thumb, only use inline-styles for dynamic style properties.
 The CSS alternative provides more advantages, such as:

 - auto-prefixing